Idkwnisu/Idkwnisu.github.io/index.md

 <h1> About me </h1>
 I am a passionate game developer and an avid learner.
-Studied programming since high school and I've always been interested in game design.
+I studied programming since high school and I've always been interested in game design.
 I have a bachelor degree in computer science engineering and a master degree in computer science with a focus on game design and developing.
 In the last few years I've become interested in shader programmind and vfx art too, as I find it a fascinating way to combine programming skills and visual arts.
 Currently open for a position.

 <button><a href="cvs/Cv-design.pdf" download>Game and level design CV</a></button>
 <button><a href="cvs/Cv-developing.pdf" download>Game programmer CV</a></button>